 How Hotlines Offer Protection

-A good hotline is designed to allow a whistleblower a safe and easy place to make their claim.
-Since operational fraud is more likely to be brought in by a tip than by any other method, it is in a company’s best interest to provide easy-to-use and non-threatening ways for employees—and in some cases contractors—to make anonymous or on-the-record reports.
+A good hotline is designed to allow a whistleblower a safe and easy place to make their claim without fear of retribution or disciplinary action.
+Since operational or corporate fraud is more likely to be brought in by a tip than by any other method, it is in a company’s best interest to provide easy-to-use and non-threatening ways for employees—and in some cases contractors—to make anonymous or on-the-record reports.

-Whistleblowing surveys repeatedly show that employees who spot potential abuse aren’t running to lawyers and suing first.
+Whistleblowing surveys repeatedly show that employees who spot potential abuse or OSHA violation aren’t running to lawyers and suing first.
 They’re trying to use the system and, when the system is set up right, it works to the company’s advantage by allowing them to investigate and address the claims internally.

 Hotlines + Good Case Management = Best Protection